CPK Insurance

 CPK Insurance Editorial Team

-Reviewed by Licensed Insurance Agents
+Reviewed by Licensed Insurance Agent

 Makerspace Insurance in Utah

-A makerspace in Utah has to do more than protect a room full of tools.
+A makerspace in Utah needs to protect more than a room full of tools.
 It needs coverage that fits shared access, changing member traffic, and the reality of operating in a state where wildfire, earthquake, and winter storm exposure can all affect the same facility.
 If your shop sits in a downtown block, an industrial district, a warehouse area, or a mixed-use neighborhood near a university campus, the risks can shift with foot traffic, lease terms, and the equipment you keep on site.
 A makerspace insurance quote in Utah should account for premises liability, property damage, and the value of machines like saws, laser cutters, 3D printers, and welding equipment.
 It should also reflect Utah leasing norms, where proof of general liability coverage is often part of the process, and workers' compensation may be required once you have 1+ employees.
 The goal is to line up your coverage with how your shared workshop really operates before you request pricing.

 Climate Risk Profile